MJKSabit/picture-puzzle/README.md

 ## How To Run
 1. Clone this project
-2. Create a virtual environment in the cloned folder by `python3 -m venv picture_puzzle` in terminal and activate it
+2. Create a virtual environment in the cloned folder by `python -m venv .venv` in terminal and activate it
 3. Install requirements by `pip install -r requirements.txt`
-4. Make sure you have MySQL installed in your system.
+4. Make sure you have PostGRE SQL Database (Local / Remote)
-5. To create the database, run `python3 manage.py makemigrations` and `python3 manage.py migrate`
+5. To create the database, run `python manage.py makemigrations`, `python manage.py makemigrations contest_arena` and `python manage.py migrate`, `python manage.py migrate contest_arena`
-6. Run the server by `python3 manage.py runserver`
+6. Run the server by `python manage.py runserver`